 3. Demonstrate cultural competence, caring, and collaboration with the healthcare team to meet the client’s needs.

-4. Communicate effectively in writing, orally and electronically with clients’ families and members of the interdisciplinary healthcare team.
+4. Communicate effectively in writing, orally and electronically with clients’ families and interdisciplinary healthcare team members.

 5. Commit to lifelong learning through participation in activities of the nursing profession that benefits the global community